 Naysayers have suggested that the elaborately plotted show is too coyly fond of its own contrivances; that it races ahead and leaves its audience in the dust.
 To one commenter on Deadline, this post-meta playfulness typed the show as “hipsterish” and thus problematic for Emmy voters.

-Initially, and rightly, a lot of the praise for the show settled on its Critics' Choice Actress nominee amazingly versatile star, Tatiana Maslany, instantly engaging as Sarah Manning, a kohl-eyed, British-accented punk.
-Witnessing the suicide in a Toronto subway station of a well-dressed career type who apart from her neatly tailored suit looks exactly like her, Sarah impulsively decides to combat her own financial and child custody woes by stealing first the dead woman's purse and then her identity.
+Initially, and rightly, a lot of the praise for the show settled on its Critics' Choice and Golden Globe-nominated star, the amazingly versatile Tatiana Maslany, who is instantly engaging as Sarah Manning, a kohl-eyed, British-accented punk.
+Witnessing the suicide in a Toronto subway station of a well-dressed career type who, apart from her neatly tailored suit looks exactly like her, Sarah impulsively decided to combat her own financial and child custody woes by stealing first the dead woman's purse and then her identity when the series began.

 Making more out of a juicy multiple role that any actress since Sally Field, who scored a career breakthrough in 1976 in the mini-series "Sybil," Maslany's emotional transparency carries us smoothly into the lives of the five additional "genetic identicals," who burst into this narrative juggling act one after another, threatening disaster.
 Chief among them is the aforementioned Beth, who, inconveniently, turns out to be a Toronto cop, a tough lifestyle to fake.
 Corn-rowed Cosima is a brainy Minnesota graduate student; Alison a high-strung suburban soccer mom.

 BBC America’s website also lists several instances in which clones impersonate one another: "Sarah as Beth, Alison as Sarah, Sarah as Katja, Hanna as Sarah as Beth."